evergreen-ci/evergreen/docs/CLI.md

 evergreen task build TestLogs --task_id <task_id> --execution <execution> --log_path <test_log_path>
 ```

-#### Commit Queue
-The command `evergreen commit-queue` contains subcommands for interacting with the commit queue.
-See [Commit Queue](Project-Configuration/Commit-Queue).

 ### Server Side (for Evergreen admins)

 To enable auto-updating of client binaries, add a section like this to the settings file for your server: